Adityakumar2004/RRT_car/README.md

 ## how to run

-- run this command to start the slam algorithm which is from the gmap package of ros-1 noetic <br>
+- run this command to start the SLAM algorithm which is from the gmap package of ros-1 noetic <br>

 <code>roslaunch custom_navigation gmapping_custom_param.launch</code>